-The FSFC Exit Program is specified on the CHGCSEDTA parameter and the compiled program must exist on both the source and controlling LPAR (but it can have different contents).
-This source code is supplied for example and testing purposes only.
-If modifications are to be made, this source member should be copied it to a library other than QZRDHASM and the modifications made there.
+The FSFC Exit Program is specified in the CSEDTA and the compiled program must exist on both the source and controlling LPAR (but it can have different contents).
+This source code is supplied as a sample.
+This source member should be copied out of QZRDHASM and the modifications made there.
 Otherwise revised source code may be overlayed by a restore of the QZRDHASM library.